 With Thanksgiving just around the corner, many of us will be looking forward to getting stuck into a crispy, juicy turkey with all the trimmings.
-For some, it will also be when our turkey fryer gets its one and only outing of the year.
+For some, it will also be when our turkey fryer gets its only outing of the year.

 While turkey fryers are undoubtedly great for cooking turkeys, as their name suggests, they're much more versatile than you may realize.
 The best turkey fryers can be used all year round for sides, sweets, and everything in between.